hirusha-adi/GifGang/index.md

 # :)

+- This project is no longer under active development.
 - Starring this project will support me!
 - Make sure to [open an Issue](https://github.com/hirusha-adi/GifGang/issues/new/choose) if something is wrong or if you want to request a new feature in the future version
 - If you are interested in adding your code to this project, feel free to [open a pull request](https://github.com/hirusha-adi/GifGang/compare) anytime!